awsdocs/aws-codestar-user-guide/doc_source/templates.md

 An AWS CodeStar project provides a single point of management\.
 You can use the **Create project** wizard in the console to set up a sample project\.
 You can then use it as a collaboration platform for managing permissions and resources for your team\.
 For more information, see [What Is AWS CodeStar?](welcome.md)\.
 When you use the console to create a project, your source code is provided as sample code, and your CI/CD toolchain resources are created for you

 When you create a project in the console, AWS CodeStar provisions the following resources:
-+ A code repository in GitHub or AWS CodeCommit\.
++ A code repository in GitHub or CodeCommit\.
 + In the project repository, a `README.md` file that provides details of files and directories\.
 + In the project repository, a `template.yml` file that stores the deﬁnition for your application's runtime stack\.
 You use this file to add or modify project resources that are not toolchain resources, such as AWS resources used for notifications, database support, monitoring, and tracing\.
 + AWS services and resources created in connection with your pipeline, such as the Amazon S3 artifact bucket, Amazon CloudWatch Events, and related service roles\.